BodduSatya/spring-boot-monitoring-prometheous-grafana/README.md

 password =
 ```

-•	restart the grafana server
+•	Restart the grafana server

 •	In Grafana dashboard go to alerting tab